fhildeb/ba-distributed-systems/README.md

 ## Repository Contents

-> Insight were transformed into 12 practical projects, from which included code project.
+> Insight were transformed into 12 practical projects, from which some included direct code projects.
 Be aware that some subdirectories are standalone Maven projects.

 1. Data Algorithms
    - Hash and Brute Attacks